 We’ve been obsessed with garlic green beans recently.
-After our most recent taste of them from the famous Din Tai Fung, I found myself taking a closer examination of the dish.
+Our favorite version is made at the famous Din Tai Fung.
+After my last visit, I took a closer examination of their green beans dish.

-When green beans are stir fried, they are quite crispy and maintain their bright green color, much like the garlic green bean dish served at restaurants.
-However the restaurant version is also wrinkly, which is an indication that they are being fried.
+When green beans are simply stir-fried, they are quite crispy and maintain their bright green color, much like the garlic green bean dish served at restaurants.
+However the skin of DTF’s beans are also slightly wrinkly, which is an indication that they are fried.
 A popular Sichuan Chinese bean dish utilizes the dry fry method, where beans are cooked until wrinkly and wilted in a shallow amount of oil.
-Usually the dry fried beans are soft and tender and turn a yellow green color because they are cooked so long.
-The one we’ve been eating at restaurants though, are still a vibrant green.
+Usually the dry-fried beans technique yields beans that are soft and tender and turn a yellow-green color because they are cooked so long.
+The one we’ve been eating at restaurants though are still a vibrant green.

 Here’s a photo from the ones at DTF:

 After several test rounds, I finally achieved ones I thought to be as tasty as the ones at Din Tai Fung and other Chinese restaurants.

 How to Make Restaurant Style Garlic Green Beans